Alex Bregman Player Props: Astros vs. Yankees

-The Houston Astros and Alex Bregman (.364 slugging percentage over his past 10 games, including two homers), battle starter Nestor Cortes Jr. and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+The Houston Astros, including Alex Bregman (.182 batting average in his past 10 games), take on starter Carlos Rodon and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Yankees.
+He had a hitless performance in his last game (0-for-3) against the Yankees.

 Alex Bregman Game Info & Props vs. the Yankees